 Step 6: Take a look at the soil’s structure.
 Soil should crumble easily, like a perfectly done, moist chocolate cake.
 Your soil should include both big clumps and small clumps.
 If your soil is a singular clump, you probably have a compaction issue.
 Alternatively, if your soil sifts through your fingers like flour, you are missing the biological soil activity that provides the soil its healthy structure.

-Step 7: Both NRCS and Noble can help you build an action plan to regenerate your soil.
+Step 7: NRCS can help you build an action plan to regenerate your soil.

 Shovels of steel